 The World Series of Poker Europe was established in 2007.
 This was the first time in the series’ long history that it ventured outside of Las Vegas, announcing things to come.

 The Empire Casino in London played host for the inaugural WSOP Europe, which featured only three bracelet-awarding events.
-One of these was the £10,000 Main Event and as luck would have it, that event was one by Annette Obrestad, a poker player from Norway who was only 18 years old at the time.
+One of these was the £10,000 Main Event and as luck would have it, that event was won by Annette Obrestad, a poker player from Norway who was only 18 years old at the time.
 Thus, she became the youngest WSOP bracelet winner in the history of the series.

 Following the 2007 rollout, WSOP Europe became a regular feature, and for the next three years, it took place in London.
 After that, it moved to France for a couple of years.